Table of Contents[Hide][Show]

 Slow, but Steady – A Winning Approach

 Some dogs love their carts from the minute they get in them, while other dogs need time to adjust.
-If your dog is hesitant, start with short sessions while they build their confidence.
-This technique can actually be better because they’re less likely to run into a serious mishap.
+If your dog is hesitant, it’s important to start with short 5–10-minute sessions in the wheelchair.
+This helps an animal build their confidence.

 Ready to roll

-Susan H. said her dog took off running and knocked her down, the first time in her cart.
-She had to run after her girl to prevent an accident.
-And pet mom Maria Elena explained how her dog Daisy chased after a squirrel, nearly flipping the cart.
+Susan H. said her dog took off running and knocked her down, the first time in a cart.
+She had to run after the dog to prevent an accident.
+And pet mom Maria Elena explained how her dog Daisy chased after a squirrel and nearly flipped the wheelchair.

 Top safety concerns for novice wheelers